-Paying down your existing debt will improve your DTI and your personal credit history.
+Paying down your debt will improve your DTI and credit history.
 You can use a debt payoff tracker to help you keep track of your financial progress and stay motivated.
 Obtaining a Tier 1 credit score will result in better loan terms, allowing you to save money.

 Capital is your level of financial contribution.
 How much of your own money are you willing to invest?
 The financial institution wants to know you’re committed enough to decrease the odds of default.
 Capital sounds similar to collateral, but capital is the amount of money you have, while collateral is a security asset.

 Suppose you are a small business owner and want to get a loan to help your business succeed.
 During the approval process for a business loan, the lender will evaluate your business revenue, inventory, equipment, etc., because these factors represent your cash flow.

 Collateral is a valuable asset that a borrower provides to a financial institution to offset the lending risk.
 If a borrower cannot keep making loan payments, the lender can seize the collateral to recoup the unpaid loan balance.

 If you aim to get secured loans (business loans, mortgages, auto loans, etc.), keep in mind that you need to provide collateral.
 Using collateral offers some benefits, but there are also financial risks.
 For example, you can lose your vehicle if you default on an auto loan.